The Crisis of Liberalism

 or understanding drive human behavior.

-new technologies had created weapons of mass destruction: the machine gun,
+technologies also created weapons of mass destruction: the machine gun,

 tanks, poison gas, the submarine, the airplane and,